 I can proudly report that I have never in my life purchased any expensive designer clothes at full price.
 If I’ve treated myself to something high-end, it’s been on sale (deeply discounted), but I am more than happy shopping at H&M, TopShop, or my favorite – Zara for the majority of my wardrobe.
-The trick is to make sure you’re buying the right kinds of pieces and caring for them properly so that no one would ever guess you paid so little for your outfit.
+I’m always keeping an eye on my finances, and the trick is to make sure you’re buying the right kinds of pieces and caring for them properly so that no one would ever guess you paid so little for your outfit.
 Here are some insider tips for how to keep a small budget wardrobe looking its very best:

 1. If you find a great fitting coat or blazer that is made of a material that does not wrinkle easily, simply replace the cheap plastic buttons to immediately make it look more upscale.
 You can order some online or go to your local fabric store.